Troubleshooting

 kubectl get event -n ${NAMESPACE} --field-selector involvedObject.name=${PODNAME}

-Inspecting CTE for Kubernetes logs
+Inspecting logs

 Examining logs for CTE for Kubernetes could offer supplementary insights that might not be conveyed through Kubernetes Events.